 This is the police version of our new one-day school drug impairment recognition, documentation and testing class, but edited for police officers.
 Designed especially for school recourse officers, juvenile officers or any police officer responding to a school in-progress drug impairment incident.
 The legal issues surrounding police drug enforcement in a school setting and drug testing impaired subjects will be included with the recognition training.
 Special impairment documentation forms and a model school substance abuse policy and procedure are included with the bound text book.
 A modified version of this class for school staff is titled “What Drug Is My Student Using?” and has been presented nationwide.
 A special segment on student vape controls has been added.

-This special presentation covers the unique problems presented when the marijuana impaired driver has a legal “prescription” to possess and use the drug.
+This special presentation covers the unique problems presented when the cannabis impaired individual has a legal “prescription” to possess and use the drug.
 The training features the observable symptoms of under the influence of cannabis, advanced field sobriety roadside testing using new research form Australia, and new roadside breath drug testing devices.
 A legal update on current court case law on employer drug testing will be included.
 Research from the Colorado cannabis legalization experience will be presented as well as new research from the American Medical Association.
 Video of medical marijuana patients smoking cannabis while driving and performing field sobriety testing will be covered along with in-class hands-on student practice.

 Drugged Driver Recognition for Patrol Officers

-This three-day State Training Board certified class gives the police patrol officer the tools necessary for recognizing the drugged driver as opposed to alcohol impaired driver.
+This three-day class gives the police patrol officer the tools necessary for recognizing the drugged driver as opposed to alcohol impaired driver.
 This class is designed for street patrol officers to use at roadside to establish probable cause to arrest and request a drug test.
 It is designed to comply with the Illinois case People v Workman (and others) that hold the arresting officer must be qualified by the trial judge as an expert witness in DUI-drug arrests.
 The class features a multi-media presentation, including video of real drug-impaired drivers undergoing field sobriety testing as well as a complete presentation on the pharmacology and physiology of illicit drugs.
 A 167-page bound text book accompanies this class.